 There are a number of steps you need to follow before you can start trading as a limited company, including choosing a company name, appointing officials, and the method of formation itself.
+Here is our guide on how to set up a limited company and start running your business.

 1. Deciding to go limited